Cmoen11/BuffBot/README.md

 - pip install dataset
 - pip install simpleeval
 <br>
-Finally download the latest files from the project and open your terminal and write python main.py
+Finally, pull the latest version of the project, add your bot token in the file located `botconfig/__init__.py` and open your terminal and write python main.py
-- Now add your bot token in the file located `botconfig/__init__.py`

-<br><br>
 ## Commands
 Head over to the [documentation for commands](https://github.com/Cmoen11/BuffBot/wiki/Commands) to see an extensive list of available commands.

 ## Documentation
 https://github.com/Cmoen11/BuffBot/wiki

-## Features
-stuff will be added

 ## Contribution